krestfield/docs/certdog/parameters.md

 <br>

-Workflows can execute scripts and pass parameters
+Tasks and Workflows can execute scripts and pass parameters

 Emails and Webhooks can also be passed parameters